ResearchComputing/Documentation/docs/programming/MPIBestpractices.md

 # MPI Best practices
-MPI or Message Passing Interface is a powerful library standard that allows for the parallel execution of applications across multiple processors on a system.
+MPI, or Message Passing Interface, is a powerful library standard that allows for the parallel execution of applications across multiple processors on a system.
 It differs from other parallel execution libraries like OpenMP by also allowing a user to run their applications across multiple nodes.
 Unfortunately it can sometimes be a bit tricky to run a compiled MPI application within an HPC resource.
 The following page outlines best practices in running your MPI applications across CURC resources.

 Please note that this page *does not* go over compiling or optimization of MPI applications.